Here’s a cheap and easy way to see if you’ve had too much sun

 Skin cancer is by far the most common type of cancer, the American Cancer Society says.

-One in 5 Americans will develop skin cancer by age 70.
-In Australia, 2 out of 3 people are projected to develop at least one form of skin cancer.
+One-in-five Americans will develop skin cancer by age 70.
+In Australia, two out of three people are projected to develop at least one form of skin cancer.

 In the U.S. 3.3 million Americans are diagnosed every year with basal or squamous cell skin cancer —neither of which is particularly deadly if treated in time.
 Melanoma accounts for about 1 percent of skin cancers but is far deadlier.
 It kills more than 9,000 people a year in the U.S.